Spies In The Field: As Farming Goes High-Tech, Espionage Threat Grows

 "There are countries in this world that are in dire need of this technology, and one of the ways you go about obtaining it is to steal it," Griess says.

-Ties To China
+Ties to China

-Theft of intellectual property costs the U.S. economy hundreds of billions each year, according to a recent report from the Commission on the Theft of American Intellectual Property, a Washington D.C.-based ad-hoc panel formed to study intellectual property theft.
+Theft of intellectual property costs the U.S. economy hundreds of billions of dollars each year, according to a recent report from the Commission on the Theft of American Intellectual Property, a Washington, D.C.-based ad-hoc panel formed to study intellectual property theft.
 China, the authors say, is the biggest offender.

 "In the last five to seven years, the majority of the cases the government has brought have involved espionage by the Chinese," says Peter Toren, an intellectual property attorney in Washington, D.C.
 Toren was not involved in the IP Commission Report, but as a federal prosecutor in the Computer Crime and Intellectual Property Section of the Justice Department, he won one of the first cases ever prosecuted under the Economic Espionage Act of 1996.